 A flexible personalised package will be discussed to support all students’ needs on enrolment and students will be placed on one of three pathways.

 - Pathway 1: Most students will study 3 A Levels and an enrichment subject, continuing with all 3 subjects to the end of Year 13.

 - Pathway 2: Students who achieve exceptionally well at GCSE may take 4 A Levels and choose an enrichment option, continuing with all 4 subjects to the end of Year 13.
 Students beginning with 4 A Levels can drop to 3 A Levels but will not take an AS in the dropped A Level.

 - Pathway 3: A few students will study 2 A Levels from a given range of subjects and at least one enrichment option.
-Students will complete work experience connected with their course in order to enhance their future options and GCSE English or maths as appropriate where a grade 4 has not been achieved.
+Students will study GCSE English or maths as appropriate where a grade 4 has not been achieved.
 A broad-based open course of ‘Future Learn’ will be followed in order to extend study experiences supporting applications for work, university or apprenticeships.
-Students will be expected to continue with all courses to the end of Year 13
+Students will be expected to continue with all courses to the end of Year 13.

-3+ A Level study: 5 GCSE grade 5 or above (or equivalent), grade 4 GCSE in English and maths; for each proposed course of study, the minimum entry criteria for each must be met.
-This is usually a grade 6 (grade 7 science) in the subject at GCSE or associated subject.
+Pathway 1 & 2: 5 GCSE grade 5 or above (or equivalent), grade 4 GCSE in English and maths.
+For each proposed course of study, the minimum entry criteria for each must be met, this is usually a grade 6 (grade 7 science) in the subject at GCSE or associated subject.